MECHENG 722 : Engineering Vibrations

 Course Overview

-This course concerns how we can model, analyse, design and measure the responses of vibrating systems.
-We aim to provide you with a sound understanding of the fundamentals, knowledge of how to analyse vibrating structures and an introduction to practical measurement and treatment methods.
+This course presents how we can model, analyse, design and measure responses of vibrating systems.
+Most engineering structures, including machines, cars, planes, and buildings, experience vibrations.
+Hence, we need to be able to model, design, analyse, understand and treat vibrating systems.
+We aim to provide you with a sound understanding of the fundamentals and knowledge of how to analyse vibrating systems and an introduction to practical vibration measurement and treatment methods.
 The course comprises lectures, laboratories, projects and an exam.

 We have 18 two-hour lectures in total in this course.
-Each student attends two 2-hour labs, which concerned with vibration measurement and testing using spectrum analyser and shaker.
+Each student attends two 2-hour labs on vibration measurement and testing.

 This course shares lectures and other content with MECHENG 719; completing this course will prevent future enrolments in MECHENG 719.